Welcome to Year 4

 Reading: Your child's reading book should travel to and from school with them every day, alongside their green reading record.
 Reading helps children’s learning in a huge number of ways, including improving their vocabulary, developing the quality of their writing and building their comprehension skills.
 We expect children to read at home at least three times per week.
 We ask that a parent or carer sign this off in the reading record to be checked in school each Monday.

 Spellings: A new spelling list will be sent home each Friday and should be practised regularly, in short bursts throughout the week, ready for a test on the following Friday.
 The children will also have some opportunities in class to practise.
-In the Friday test, all ten words will be tested through dictated sentences.
+In the Friday test, five of the ten words will be tested, as individual words, and the new spellings for next week will be taught in a spelling lesson.

-Mathletics: This is to be completed every week – there will be new Mathletics tasks set each Friday with trickier tasks (those scoring less than 50%) being re-set.
+Mathletics: This is to be completed every week – there will be new Mathletics tasks set each Thursday with trickier tasks (those scoring less than 50%) being re-set.
 Please check if your child needs support with any re-set tasks.

 Times Tables Rock Stars: Using TTRS to practise times tables regularly at home is a very good idea.
 Just a three minute burst every day should see recall speeds continue to improve.